Alex Henery

-Alex Henery (born August 18, 1987) is an American former professional football kicker.
+Alex Henery (born August 18, 1987) is an American former professional football player who was a kicker in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers, and set an NCAA record for field goal accuracy with an 89.5% success rate.
 He was selected by the Philadelphia Eagles in the fourth round of the 2011 NFL draft.

 Early life

 Henery was born in Omaha, Nebraska.
 He attended Omaha Burke High School and was one of the top walk-ons in Nebraska's 2006 class.
 He earned Omaha World-Herald first-team All-Nebraska and first-team Lincoln Journal Star Super-State honors as a punter.
 Henery averaged 41.4 yards per punt as a senior, and also connected on 6-of-10 field goals and 37-of-38 extra-point tries.

 Henery contributed to Omaha Burke High School having a 7–5 finish and earning a trip to the state semifinals.
 He earned first-team all-state honors as a junior, averaging 41.7 yards per punt.
 He also played soccer and led Burke to a 14–3 record and the state playoffs.
 He received a scholarship offer to play soccer for Creighton University.